Composer, Performer, Improvisor from the Czech Republic

 with, that is, self dependency, and a disciplined focus that enables me

-to interview subjects while working simultaneously behind the camera.
+to interview subjects while working simultaneously behind the camera, a

-"The Christo Effect" was born out of a curiosity in the points of “astonishing interruption” in a person’s life.
-For me this life as an artist started with a sudden death of a sibling causing me to heed an inner voice to "do what is difficult".
-For David Means, it was a hideously wretched war and a chance encounter along the Australian Coastline in 1968 with Christo’s work.
-Over the years I had heard other similar stories from American artists and so I wondered "Were moments like this common amongst European artists?
+"Three Czech Sound Artists" was born out of a curiosity in the points of “astonishing interruption” in a person’s life.
+My life as an artist started with a sudden death of a sibling causing me to heed an inner voice to "do what is difficult”, what frightened me and so I wondered "Were moments like this common amongst other artists?
 What about those with roots in the communist system of the Czech Republic?”
-Therefore, within the context of a documentary film, I set out to find the answer by interviewing three talented young Czech sound artists and what I learned was that in each case, none of them were able to point to a specific “Paulian” event causing them to abruptly move into experimental art.
-Yet each subject, at some juncture, had been confronted with the question, "Am I going to live fully or just as expected?"
-Each had an overwhelming desire to think their own thoughts, So, with a communal benefit in mind, I set out to sate my inquisitiveness by interviewing these artists, all of whom I had come to know in my Prague media festival, Echofluxx."
+Therefore, I set out to find the answer by interviewing three talented young Czech artists with whom I had worked and what I learned was that none of them were able to point to a specific “Paulian” event that caused them to move into the arts or specifically, experimental art.
+Even so, each artist, at some juncture, had been confronted with the question, "Am I going to live fully or just as expected?"
+Each expressed an overwhelming desire to think their own thoughts and to individuate.
+So, I set out to sate my inquisitiveness by interviewing these three, all of whom I had come to know in my Prague media festival, Echofluxx."
 DS, Prague, 2018

 Dan Senn, the director and producer of these films, is an interdisciplinary artist working in experimental music composition, video, and sound sculpture but also makes documentary films usually with little, if any, assistance from others.
 He is the director of the Echofluxx media festivals in Prague and co-founder of Roulette Intermedium in New York City and lives in Prague, The Czech Republic, and Watertown, Wisconsin.
 Dan has directed and produced “The Exquisite Risk of Civil War Brass”, "A House on Jungmanova” and “Voices of Theresa”.